 West Cornwall · TR18

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Heamoor, that work is shaped by the place itself — Heamoor is a residential village on the northern edge of Penzance, originally a separate hamlet, now effectively a suburb with its own primary school and parish identity, with a building stock that leans toward Victorian and Edwardian terraces and 1930s semis.
+Every Heamoor project we take on begins with reading the local context — Heamoor is a residential village on the northern edge of Penzance, originally a separate hamlet, now effectively a suburb with its own primary school and parish identity, with a building stock that leans toward 1960s and 1970s estates and 1930s semis.

 Why Heamoor is its own job.

-Within Madron parish; outside Conservation Area and AONB.
+Cornwall Council's lens on Heamoor is consistent: within Madron parish; outside Conservation Area and AONB.
 Edge-of-Penzance development pressure has driven significant new estate housing in the last twenty years.
 For architectural design specifically, Heamoor sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
 That's why we treat every Heamoor project as a TR18-area job first — not a generic Cornwall job with a postcode bolted on.
+The 1960s and 1970s estates that dominate Heamoor (and continue out toward Madron) set the tone for any architectural design scheme here.

 Planning note